 UWE Bristol students have the opportunity to experience independent living within a supportive environment.
 For many it will be their first chance to live away from home.
-UWE Bristol has many support services and resources available to help them settle into a new way of living.
+We have many support services and resources available to help them settle into a new way of living.

 We strongly recommend that students visit us prior to making their accommodation application.
 At our Open Days they can find out about our courses, facilities, finance and they will have the opportunity to visit some of our accommodation.